International Pet Travel is complicated, but we have done this and so can you!

 - The kennel must be large enough that the animal can easily stand up, turn around, sit erect, and lie down in a natural position.

 - Snub Nose/Brachycephalic Breeds require 1 size larger crate if using the Standard Sizes from Manufactures or an additional 10%.
+This is so they have the additional ventilation your Pet and the airline require.

 For a full guide on how to choose the right crate See Pet Cargo Crate Requirements for Airlines-A COMPLETE Guide